 - Estuary health and water quality monitoring: Council helps to protect and manage our estuaries through the Eurobodalla Estuary Ecosystem Health and Water Quality Monitoring Program.
 View the estuary ecosystem health and recreational health water quality report cards for Eurobodalla.

-Currently in progress, this project will prepare a standalone plan for the management of our estuaries.
+This is a standalone plan for the management of our estuaries.
 Estuaries are critical environmental features, holding ecological, cultural, economic, aesthetic and recreational value for all of us.

 If you need more information, please contact Heidi Thompson (onground works/rehabilitation) or Council's Coastal and Flood Management Planner (planning/policy):